jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 # Supporting .NET Core Dependency Injection With Invocables

 Ok - that's a simple sample.
-Santa needs something more maintainable and he **really** needs to inject his Entity Framework Core Db context, `HttpClient`, etc. into his scheduled tasks.
+Santa needs something more maintainable and he **really** needs to inject his Entity Framework Core Db context, `HttpClientFactory`, etc. into his scheduled tasks.

 With Coravel you can use [Invocable](https://github.com/jamesmh/coravel/blob/master/Docs/Invocables.md) classes to solve this problem.